First evidence for mixing-induced $CP$ violation in B$^0_\mathrm{s}$ $\to$ J/$\psi\,\phi$(1020) decays in pp collisions at $\sqrt{s} = $ 13 TeV: Abstract

 \section{Abstract}

-{A pioneering machine-learning-based flavor-tagging algorithm combining same-side and opposite-side tagging is used to obtain the equivalent of \nBsEff tagged \Bsjpsiphi decays from \pp collisions at \cmeRunII, collected by the CMS experiment and corresponding to an integrated luminosity of \intL.
-A time- and flavor-dependent angular analysis of the \mumuKK final state is used to measure parameters of the \BsBsbar system.
-The weak phase is measured to be $\phis = \phisRes \pm \phisErrSym\stat \pm \phisSyst\syst$\mrad, which, combined with a \cmeRunI CMS result, gives $\phis = \phisResComb \pm \phisErrComb$\mrad.
-This value differs from zero by 3.2 standard deviations, providing evidence for \CP violation in \Bsjpsiphi decays.
+{A novel machine-learning-based flavor-tagging algorithm combining same-side and opposite-side tagging is used to obtain the equivalent of \nBsEff tagged \Bsjpsiphi decays from \pp collisions at \cmeRunII, collected by the CMS experiment and corresponding to an integrated luminosity of \intL.
+A time- and flavor-dependent angular analysis of the \mumuKK final state, consistent with a \phiKK decay, is used to measure parameters of the \BsBsbar system.
+The weak phase is measured to be $\phis = \phisRes \pm \phisErrSym\stat \pm \phisSyst\syst$\mrad, which, combined with the \cmeRunI CMS result, gives $\phis = \phisResComb \pm \phisErrComb$\mrad.
+This value differs from zero by 3.2 standard deviations, providing the first evidence for mixing-induced \CP violation in \Bsjpsiphi decays.
 All measured physics parameters are found to agree with standard model predictions where available. }